 Yes, but then why these regulations?

-We live in an era where we increasingly attach importance to the quality and risks posed by all our consumer products.
+We live in an era where we increasingly attach importance to the quality and risks that all our consumer products represent.

 The AFNOR regulation therefore helps prevent the risks associated with the combustion of candles as well as the dangers of fires, and recommends advice on their use.
 This regulation was put in place to prevent the risks associated with the combustion of candles and the dangers of fires, and it recommends advice on how to minimize these risks.